altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Regis shook his head.

-【… Not only is His Majesty Latreille an excellent commander, he is also an exceptional ruler.
+"… Not only is His Majesty Latreille an excellent commander, he is also an exceptional ruler.
 Although he had the tendency to take to the frontlines personally, he will be staying in the palace for some time because of his war injury.
-However, I think that will make the Empire even stronger.】
+However, I think that will make the Empire even stronger."<br/>

-【Everything you say lacks concrete evidence.】
+"Everything you say lacks concrete evidence."<br/>

-【… In half a year, the Empire will be able to manufacture enough rifles to arm all the infantry in the Fourth Army.
+"… In half a year, the Empire will be able to manufacture enough rifles to arm all the infantry in the Fourth Army.
 Ammunition might be paper, but there would be a steady supply of them.
-And of course, the Etruria Theocracy doesn’t possess such industrial power, even the Hispania Empire can’t match this.】
+And of course, the Etruria Theocracy doesn’t possess such industrial power, even the Hispania Empire can’t match this."<br/>

-【……】
+"……"<br/>

 Jessica looked as stoic as ever but didn’t reply anymore.

 Eric ran over again.
 He didn’t behave like an escort officer and acted more like a maid.

-【Sir Regis!
-Your brother-in-law is here!】
+"Sir Regis!
+Your brother-in-law is here!"<br/>

-【Ehh?】
+"Ehh?"<br/>

 The sky was dyed dark red.